yuanqing/create-figma-plugin/docs/recipes/relaunch-buttons.md

 }
 ```

-Here, we’re associating `figma.currentPage` with the `organizeLayers` relaunch button.
+The second parameter passed to `setRelaunchButton` must be a particular `relaunchButtonId` as configured on the **`"relaunchButtons"`** key.
+Here, we’re associating `figma.currentPage` with the `organizeLayers` relaunch button command.

 This would result in the following: